56 releases (13 breaking)

 Safe Network node Dashboard

-Status: working on Windows, MacOS and Linux with public test networks.
+Status: working on Windows, MacOS and Linux with public and local test networks.

-vdash is already capable of monitoring multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
+vdash can monitor multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
 Many metrics appear both as numeric values and can be viewed in real-time graphical charts over time.

 Here's an early vdash (v0.2.0) working with a local testnet node: screenshot of vdash v0.2.0